sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

-Most of the time we don’t need to use ``this`` when referring to instance variables because inside a method or constructor a variable name that hasn’t been declared in the method or constructor is assumed to be reference to an instance variable declared in the class.
-However when there `is` a variable declared that has the same name as an instance variable that name hides or “shadows” the instance variable.
+Most of the time we don’t need to use ``this`` when referring to instance variables because inside a method or constructor a variable name that hasn’t been declared in that method or constructor is assumed to be reference to an instance variable declared in the class.
+However when there *is* a variable declared that has the same name as an instance variable, that name hides or “shadows” the instance variable.
 In such contexts we can use ``this.variable`` to refer explicitly to the instance variable rather than to the locally declared variable.